Kyōko Aizome: Daydream

 Pioneer pink film director Tetsuji Takechi noticed Aizome in one of her nude photo magazine appearances.
 Pinku eiga, or "pink films", are the softcore genre of sex-film which dominated Japan's domestic cinema during the 1960s and 1970s.
 Tetsuji had made Daydream (1964), the first big-budget pink film.
 He chose Aizome to star in his hardcore remake of this film, also called Daydream (1981), giving the actress her leading-role debut.
 Japan's first theatrically released film featuring hardcore sex, Aizome added to the controversy surrounding the film by admitting to having performed actual sexual intercourse on camera.
 Though, as Japanese law required, sexual organs and pubic hair were fogged on screen, the Asahi Shimbun calls it Japan's first hardcore pornographic movie.
-By 1981, hardcore AVs (adult videos) were already starting to win over the adult entertainment audience in Japan, but the film became a hit with theatrical audiences.
+By 1981, hardcore adult videos (AVs) were already starting to win over the adult entertainment audience in Japan, but the film became a hit with theatrical audiences.
 Uncensored copies of the film were also circulated illegally.